maranone/tgvoice/README.md

 1. Create the bot
   - Open Telegram, search for @BotFather
   - Send /newbot
-  - Choose a name (display name): e.g. Claudio
+  - Choose a name (display name): e.g. tgvoice
-  - Choose a username (must end in bot): e.g. claudio_waz_bot
+  - Choose a username (must end in bot): e.g. tgvoice_bot
-  - BotFather gives you a token like 7384729301:AABcDefGhIjKlMnOpQrStUvWxYz
+  - BotFather gives you a token like 7484729301:ABBcDefGhIjKlMnOpQrStUvWxYz
   - Copy it — this goes into the wizard when you first run the bot

   2. Get your chat ID (for the owner restriction)